SivaKumar32521/TO-DO-APP/README.md

   - In completed list you can see all your completed tasks.
 Click 🗑 button available in the completed list to delete that task.

 - ##### Fifth
-  - To clear all your data click **RESET** button available at the bottom.
+  - To clear all your data click **RESET** button available at the bottom of the web page.

 ## Tech Stack Used